 SimpliSafe’s Doorbell

 And as far as pricing goes, this doorbell is right on the money.
-At just $169, it’s an option for most budgets; when you consider what you’re getting for that price tag, I think it’s more than affordable.
+At just $169, it’s an option for most budgets; when you consider what you’re getting for that price tag, we think it’s more than affordable.
 And speaking of pricing…

 SimpliSafe’s Costs